 What diamond cut is best for my engagement ring?

-What diamond cut is best for my engagement ring?
-Cut is important, because it influences the style of your ring and the radiance of the diamond.
+The cut is important because it influences both the style of your ring, as well as the radiance of your diamond.
 Here we take a look at the different diamond cuts and shapes, their benefits, and the types of hands they suit.

 What does ‘diamond cut’ mean?

-Cut quality determines how well your diamond plays with light; or sparkles, in layman terms.
+Remember, cut quality determines how well your diamond plays with light; or sparkles, in layman terms.

 What diamond shape should I look for?